Haris-Rx/CyberFortify-Fyp/README.md

 ## Key Learnings
 - How real-world SIEMs detect threat behavior
 - How firewalls filter Layer 3-7 attack traffic
-- How to build a resilient, monitorable SOC from scratch
+- How to build a monitorable SOC from scratch
 - How AAA protocols control internal access dynamically
-- Importance of log correlation, anomaly detection, and IAM
+- Importance of log correlation, anomaly detection, and IDS
+- Importance of putting crucial servers behind DMZ